Doing Things Media: Recess Therapy

 In 2020, Julian Shapiro-Barnum began a video series in which he interviews children, originally titled as Kids Doing Things.
 Doing Things Media hired Shapiro-Barnum, rebranded the account, and launched it as Recess Therapy.
 The host was inspired how “kids in the playground remained joyous despite the pandemic’s perturbations.”
 In an interview with The New York Times, Shapiro-Barnum said, “The reason it’s called Recess Therapy is that the original idea was that I was going to bring things that I was struggling with to children and, like, get advice from them.”

 Since its launch, Recess Therapy has over 2.4 million followers.
 In 2022, the series produced the viral video Corn Kid, which was named #1 TikTok trend of 2022.

 In December 2022, Shapiro-Barnum received the Family Entertainment Safe Streaming Hero Award at Variety's inaugural Family Entertainment Awards Dinner.

 Overheard

 In January 2023, Doing Things Media acquired Overheard, a social media brand dedicated to sharing eavesdropped conversations in locales like Los Angeles and New York.

 Bob Does Sports

 In 2021, Doing Things Media partnered with Robby Berger to create Bob Does Sports, an online series focusing on golf content.
-Co-hosted by Fat Perez and Joe Demare, the account has over 330,000 Instagram followers.
+Co-hosted by Fat Perez and Joe Demare, the account has over 1 million Instagram followers.

+Breezy Golf

+In 2022, the Bob Does Sports team and Doing Things Media launched Breezy Golf, a golf apparel and accessories brand.
+Co-led by Bob Does Sports cast members Robby Berger (Bobby Fairways), Nick Stubbe (Fat Perez), and Joseph Demare (Joey Cold Cuts), the brand sells golf apparel and golf accessories.